Back To Search Results

 Evaluation

-Diagnosing autoimmune encephalitis can be difficult as the average onset of symptoms to diagnosis often takes a few weeks to three months.
+Diagnosing autoimmune encephalitis can be difficult as the average onset of symptoms to diagnosis often takes a few weeks to 3 months.
 Infectious encephalitis can be fatal and should always be eliminated from one’s differential before considering AIE.
 Even after eliminating other potential causes, the diagnosis of AIE is not easy.
 To diagnose autoimmune encephalitis, we need multiple tools to aid in the diagnosis, although clinical judgment is the key to making decisions.
-They will include a constellation of neuropsychiatric symptoms, lab studies, neuroimaging, and EEG.
+They will include a constellation of neuropsychiatric symptoms, lab studies, neuroimaging, and electroencephalogram.
 Therefore, a group of experts came to a consensus to help clinicians identify the disorder to initiate appropriate treatment.

-Following criteria were adopted for evaluation of possible diagnosis of autoimmune encephalitis:[22]
+The following criteria were adopted for evaluation of possible diagnosis of autoimmune encephalitis:

-• New focal clinical CNS findings
+• New focal clinical central nervous system findings

 • Seizures not explained by a previously diagnosed seizure disorder

-• CSF pleocytosis (>5 WBC per mm3)
+• CSF pleocytosis (>5 white blood cells per mm3)

-• MRI Brain findings suggestive of encephalitis
+• Magnetic resonance imaging (MRI) brain findings suggestive of encephalitis

-3. Reasonable exclusion of possible alternative causes*
+• Reasonable exclusion of possible alternative causes* [22]

-All three criteria must be met.
+All 3 criteria must be met.

 #MRI brain increased signal on T2 weighted fluid-attenuated inversion recovery (FLAIR) sequence images seen in one or both medial temporal lobes (limbic encephalitis) or multifocal areas involving grey or white matter compatible with demyelination or inflammation.